What is the smallest unit of an element that still retains the pr... | Channels for Pearson+

 Multiple Choice

-What is the smallest unit of an element that still retains the properties of the element?
+What is the smallest unit of an element that still retains the properties of that element?

 A